danol0/sudoku-py/README.md

 - [Credits](#credits)

 ## Installation
-The program requires only numpy to run, with pytest used for testing as sphinx for documentation.
+The program requires only numpy to run, with pytest used for testing and sphinx for documentation.
 These dependencies are included in `requirements.txt` and can be installed by running:
 ```bash
 pip install -r requirements.txt
 ```
+from the root directory.
 To run the unit tests, run:
 ```bash
 pytest
 ```